 Above: Many Australians were forced to divert 30% or more of their disposable income to servicing their loan.

-ABS Living Cost Indexes data released in August 2024 found household costs saw the highest annual rise for working families due to paying more interest on their mortgages.
-Interest charges increased by 2.6% in the June quarter and by 7% in the previous quarter.
+ABS Living Cost Index data released in September 2024 found that household costs saw the highest annual rise for working families due to paying more interest on their mortgages.

 Expert Tip.